-Join those of us that are on October 7.
+Join us for the second annual Historic Haunt on October 7.
 Whitehall State Historic Site is the home for the Historic Haunt.
-This will be a 10K Race, 5K Run/Walk and Free Little Goblins Run.
+This is a 10K Race, 5K Run/Walk, and Free Little Goblins Run.
 There will be overall and age division winners but, more important than that, there will be an atmosphere that encourages everyone from the first runner to the last.
 It will be a chip timed race, but in the big picture times don’t matter and community does.
-Help Run RIchmond make this an event more than a race.
+Help Run Richmond make this an event more than a race.

-Proceeds from the Historic Haunt will go to the Madison Central Cross Country tream, Health, and Health NOW!
+Proceeds from the Historic Haunt will go to the Madison Central Cross Country team, and Health NOW!
 Clinic.